quadram-institute-bioscience/biomcmc-lib/README.md

 It includes, however, the `makefile.am` and `configure.ac` for autotools, and it provides unit tests from the [libcheck](https://github.com/libcheck/check) library as well as custom checks.

+## Algorithms (incomplete list)
+- **Random number generation.** Can work with MPI, where some streams are shared and some are independent.
+Depend therefore on initialisation,low level control of the seed structures.

+- **Patristic distance calculations** with several rescaling options, and with mul-tree mapping (average or minimum within-locus, average accross loci).

+- **OLS branch lengths.** Given a tree and a distance matrix, finds the optimal branch lengths through ordinary least squares.

 ## Assumptions and limitations
 This library works mainly with phylogenetic trees, but also contain a few functions to work with sequences.
 The trees can be in nexus or newick formats, and the sequences can be in nexus or fasta formats.